Murders of Liana Friedenbach and Felipe Caffé

 The murders of Liana Friedenbach and Felipe Caffé took place in the rural area of Embu-Guaçu, Greater São Paulo, between November 1 and 5, 2003.
-A group of four men and a teenager tortured and murdered the 19-year-old Felipe Silva Caffé and the 16-year-old Liana Bei Friedenbach.
+A group of four men and a teenager kidnapped and murdered the 19-year-old Felipe Silva Caffé and the 16-year-old Liana Bei Friedenbach.
 Liana Bei Friedenbach was born in São Paulo, on May 6, 1987, and was murdered in Juquitiba, on November 5, 2003.
 Felipe Silva Caffé was born on July 1, 1984, and was murdered in November 2003.
 Liana was the daughter of lawyer Ari Friedenbach.
 The events caused deep indignation in Brazilian society and rekindled the debate regarding the age of criminal responsibility in the country.

 The killers were arrested a few days after the crimes.
 In July 2006, Antonio Caetano da Silva, Agnaldo Pires and Antônio Mathias de Barros were sentenced by the Justice to 124, 47 and 6 years in prison, respectively.
 In November 2007, Paulo César da Silva Marques, known as "Pernambuco", was sentenced to 110 years and 18 days in prison for the murder.
 Roberto Aparecido Alves Cardoso, known as "Champinha" and considered the leader of the gang, was underage at the time of the couple's death and was interned at the Experimental Health Unit of the Tietê Unit of the CASA Foundation (formerly Febem), in Vila Maria, Zona Norte of São Paulo, where he has remained since then.
 After turning 18, he was evaluated again and transferred to the Casa de Custódia de Taubaté, for an indefinite period, due to his high degree of danger to society.